kryops/ng2-events/README.md

-**This version is compatible with Angular 4.
-For Angular 2, use version 2.0.0**
+**This version is compatible with Angular 5**

+* For Angular 4, use version 3.1.0
+* For Angular 2, use version 2.0.0

 Extensions to the Angular event handling to make use of additional events and allow for better control over change detection for high-performance applications: